Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Results

 \subsection{EVNets Improve Neuronal and Behavioral Alignment with Primate Vision}

 We evaluated whether coupling the SubcorticalBlock with the VOneBlock improved alignment with primate V1.
 As illustrated in Figure~\ref{fig:2}, the inclusion of the SubcorticalBlock upstream of the VOneBlock introduces hallmark extra-classical RF response properties absent from the VOneBlock alone.
-In particular, we observe an increased surround suppression in the size tuning curve and clear contrast saturation in the contrast-sensitivity curve.
+In particular, we observe an increased surround suppression in the size tuning curve and a non-linear contrast-sensitivity curve.

 Motivated by these observations, we used the BrainScore platform \cite{SchrimpfKubilius2018BrainScore, Schrimpf2020integrative} to quantitatively evaluate V1 alignment.
-As shown in Table~\ref{tab:brainscore}, EVResNet50 achieves higher scores on nearly all response properties, besides improving both the mean response property score and V1 neural predictivity scores.
-Notably, the highest gains are observed for the surround modulation and RF size tuning --- both associated with the increased surround suppression.
-A tradeoff in SF tuning and texture modulation is observed, which can be attributed to the fact that no changes were done to the GFB to account for the upstream processing.
+As shown in Table~\ref{tab:brainscore}, while VOneNets outperform in V1 predictivity, EVResNet50 achieves a higher mean response property score than both the ResNet50 and VOneResNet50 models.
+Notably, the highest gains are observed for the surround modulation and RF size tuning, both associated with the increased surround suppression.
+A tradeoff in SF tuning is observed, which can be attributed to the fact that no changes were done to the GFB to account for the upstream processing.

-Among the suite of metrics used to assess alignment between models and primate visual behavior, shape bias has emerged as a particularly informative proxy of human-aligned inductive biases and out-of-domain (OOD) generalization~\cite{geirhos2022imagenettrained, geirhos2021partial}.
-Motivated by the hypothesis that shape bias may originate as early as early visual computations, we evaluated shape bias in EVNets (Tab.~\ref{tab:brainscore}) and observed a substantial increase of 27.5\% relative to the standard ResNet50 and of 14.7\% relative to the VOneNet model, suggesting that EVNets may confer not only improved neuronal alignment but also behavioral traits more consistent with primate perception.
+Among the suit of primate visual behavior alignment metrics, shape bias has emerged as a particularly informative proxy of human-aligned inductive biases and out-of-domain (OOD) generalization~\cite{geirhos2022imagenettrained, geirhos2021partial}.
+Motivated by the hypothesis that shape bias may originate in early visual computations, we evaluated shape bias in EVNets (Tab.~\ref{tab:brainscore}) and observed a substantial increase of 30.1\% relative to the standard ResNet50 and of 17.3\% relative to the VOneNet model, suggesting that EVNets may confer not only improved neuronal alignment but also behavioral traits more consistent with primate perception.